 If the screen isn’t waterproof, use a small amount of water on a microfiber cloth to clean it.

-If you wear sunscreen or other skin products, use a skin cleanser like Cetaphil to clean the band.
+If you wear sunscreen or other skin products on your wrist, you’ll need to use a skin cleanser like Cetaphil to clean the band.
 If there are stains on your band, try using a rubber eraser or a mixture of baking soda and water with a wet cloth.

-A study by IT training company CBT Nuggets revealed that out of five common office items, electronic ID badges were the dirtiest among them all.
+A study by IT training company CBT Nuggets revealed that electronic ID badges were the dirtiest of five common office items.
 Gross.

 Badges and plastic ID cards should be cleaned regularly with an antibacterial or alcohol wipe.